 40. Join an outdoor community fitness class

 Work up a sweat together at one of Tampa’s notable outdoor fitness events.
-Yoga in the Park is a free weekly class at Curtis Hixon Waterfront Park every Sunday with a class led by local studio Lucky Cat Yoga.
-You can also flow with fellow yogis at Armature Works during weekday yoga sessions on select Tuesday mornings (free).
-If yoga isn’t your jam, check out Hyde Park Sweat featuring an outdoor barre class with Pure Barre ($20; Wednesdays at 6pm).
+Yoga in the Park is a free weekly class at Curtis Hixon Waterfront Park every Sunday with a class led by local studio Yoga Loft.
+You can also flow with fellow yogis at Armature Works during weekly yoga sessions or in Hyde Park select days during Hyde Park Sweat.

 41. Cheer on the Tampa Bay Rays